bernardoleary/Azure-Bootcamp-2018/README.md

     $ az acs kubernetes install-cli --install-location=C:\kubectl\kubectl.exe
 ```
 11. Put kubectl on your PATH.
-12. Get the key that will enable you to interact directly with AKS from the command line:
+12. Get the key that will enable you to interact directly with ACS from the command line:
 ```
     $ az acs kubernetes get-credentials --resource-group=ABC-K8s --name=ABC-Kube-Cluster
 ```